bitswan-space/bitswan-space.github.io/blog/content/posts/stockscalculator.md

 You can mix and match different sources and sinks to create your desired automation.

 List of available sources and sinks can be found in the [BitSwan library](https://github.com/bitswan-space/BitSwan/tree/master/bspump).
-Examples include: Kafka, WebFormSource, Slack, MongoDB, PostgreSQL, GoogleDrive and many more...
+List includes: Kafka, WebFormSource, Slack, MongoDB, PostgreSQL, GoogleDrive and many more...
+In case you would like to see another examples of working pipelines, you can check the [BitSwan examples](https://github.com/bitswan-space/BitSwan/tree/master/examples)

 ### 5. helper output formatting